Van Security: 8 Systems Rated for UK Trades (2026) featured image

 Is it worth it?

 At £30–£80 fitted, an OBD port blocker is one of the cheapest additional layers you can add.
-It specifically protects against OBD-based key programming attacks, which are increasingly common on Ford Transit and Vauxhall Vivaro models.
+It specifically protects against OBD-based key programming attacks, which are now routine on Ford Transit and Vauxhall Vivaro models.
 It won't stop everything, but combined with a Ghost immobiliser (which renders OBD reprogramming useless anyway), it adds another step thieves have to defeat.

 Legislation Update: 2025 Ban on Theft Devices